Mariners find way to rally again, beat Astros with Ty France’s first career walkoff hit

 “I don’t think anybody should turn the TV off early in our games,” he said.

-For the fifth time this season, the Mariners fell behind early and somehow fought their back to victory.
+For the fifth time this season, the Mariners fell behind early and somehow fought their way back to victory.

 With runners on first and second and two outs, Ty France stayed on top of an elevated 96 mph fastball, sending an uncatchable fly ball to deep left-center for his first career walk-off hit and a 6-5 Mariners’ victory over the Houston Astros.

-The ball bounced over the wall but France didn’t get credit for a groundrule double since he didn’t touch second base.
+The ball bounced over the wall, but France didn’t get credit for a ground-rule double since he didn’t touch second base.

-It was the only time the Mariners led in the entire game.
+It was the only time the Mariners led in the game.

-“I don’t know about you guys, but I think it’s pretty fun,” he said.
+“I don’t know about you guys, but I think it’s pretty fun,” Servais said.
 “It’s fun to watch.”

 So much fun that he might want to spot opponents a few runs to start game so the offense gets going early?